 Another feature that is often missed is the famous Nab Well, which Wordsworth particularly liked to drink from.
-It is located beside the path not far before reaching Rydal.
-The well is now sadly neglected, but will hopefully be restored when people become more aware of its importance to the Wordsworths.
+It is not far before you get to Rydal at the side of the path.
+It is now sadly neglected, but will hopefully be restored when people become more aware of its importance to the Wordsworths.